CruiseOutlook

 Top Things to Do

-• Visit the Galveston Island Historic Pleasure Pier for rides and games.
+• Explore the Galveston Island Historic Pleasure Pier for amusement rides and games.

-• Discover the fascinating exhibits at the Galveston Railroad Museum.
+• Discover the fascinating exhibits at the Moody Gardens.

 Typical Weather

-Galveston enjoys a humid subtropical climate, with hot summers and mild winters.
-The best time to visit is in the spring and fall when temperatures are pleasant, while summer can be quite humid and hot, making it less comfortable for outdoor activities.
+Galveston experiences a humid subtropical climate, with hot summers and mild winters.
+The best time to visit is during the spring and fall when temperatures are more pleasant, while the summer can be quite hot and humid, making it less ideal for outdoor activities.

 What to Pack